 Moisture and Mould Prevention and Control Tips

 - When water leaks or spills occur indoors – ACT QUICKLY.
-If wet or damp materials or areas are dried 24-48 hours after a leak or spill happens, in most cases mould will not grow.
+If wet or damp materials or areas are dried 24-48 hours after a leak or spill happens, in most cases mould will not grow anywhere in Ireland

-- Keep indoor humidity low.
-If possible, keep indoor humidity below 60 percent (ideally between 30 and 50 percent) relative humidity.
+- Keep indoor humidity low in Irish apartment and house.
+If possible, keep indoor humidity below 60 percent (ideally between 40 and 50 percent) relative humidity.

 - If you see condensation or moisture collecting on windows, walls or pipes ACT QUICKLY to dry the wet surface and reduce the moisture/water source.
 Condensation can be a sign of high humidity.